 - 3.1.
 The Lead/Principal Investigator and the Host Institution must formally accept the grant award as outlined in the grant award letter, and such acceptance shall constitute agreement to these terms and conditions. - 3.2.
 The grant must be activated within three months of the start date indicated on the grant award letter unless otherwise agreed in writing by the Charity. - 3.3.
-The grant shall terminate on the date detailed in the grant award letter (the 'termination date') and any changes must be agreed in writing by the Charity. - 3.4.
+The grant shall terminate on the end date indicated in these terms and conditions (the 'termination date') and any changes must be agreed in writing by the Charity. - 3.4.
 The Host Institution will ensure that funds are not transferred between budget headings within the grant without the prior written approval of the Charity. - 3.5.
 The Host Institution shall notify the Charity of the names, dates of appointment and starting salaries of the research personnel and keep the Charity informed of any changes thereto.